godotengine/godot-docs/tutorials/engine/viewports.rst

 -  **Sub-Viewports**: These can be created when a Viewport is a child of a :ref:`Control <class_Control>`.
 -  **Render Targets**: Viewports can be set to "RenderTarget" mode.
-This means that the viewport is not directly visible, but it's contents can be accessed via a :ref:`Texture <class_Texture>`.
+This means that the viewport is not directly visible, but its contents can be accessed via a :ref:`Texture <class_Texture>`.

 Input
 -----

-Viewports are also responsible of delivering properly adjusted and scaled input events to all it's children nodes.
+Viewports are also responsible of delivering properly adjusted and scaled input events to all its children nodes.
 Both the root viewport and sub-viewports do this automatically, but render targets do not.
 Because of this, the user must do it manually via the :ref:`Viewport.input() <class_Viewport_input>` function if needed.